 On the way you will climb upwards to Padderbury fort, an iron age hill fort that can be seen for many miles.
 Also look out for the old mine workings at Wheal Honey, Trehane.
 This area was famous for its silver mines.

 Returning from Liskeard via Seaton; Catch a train to Liskeard to begin this ride, which takes you to the coast along the valley from Liskeard.

-Another hilly route.
-Lizzy's parents own twenty acres of cobnut, walnuts and apples.
+Apple Orchard Picnic - Another hilly route!
+Lizzy's parents own twenty acres of cobnuts, walnuts and apples.
 This cycle takes in some of the lanes between St Germans and the back of Landrake.
 Either take a picnic, or take a detour to the Weary Friar at Pillaton (mid way through the ride) or the Rod and Line at Tideford (towards the end), which is an excellent place to eat and close to home.